-- "What Is Predictive Self-Healing?" on page 222 provides background and an overview of the Sun Fault Management Architecture. - "Solaris Fault Manager" on page 223 describes additional background with a focus on a high-level overview of the Solaris Fault Manager, fmd(1M). - "Error Handling" on page 226 is the primary section for driver developers.
-This section highlights the best practice coding techniques for high-availability and the use of I/O fault services in driver code to interact with the FMA. - "Diagnosing Faults" on page 240 describes how faults are diagnosed from the errors detected by drivers. - "Event Registry" on page 241 provides information on Sun's Event Registry.
+- "What Is Predictive Self-Healing?" on page 220 provides background and an overview of the Oracle Fault Management Architecture. - "Oracle Solaris Fault Manager" on page 220 describes additional background with a focus on a high-level overview of the Oracle Solaris Fault Manager, fmd(1M).

+"Error Handling" on page 223 is the primary section for driver developers.
+This section highlights the best practice coding techniques for high-availability and the use of I/O fault services in driver code to interact with the FMA.